 I Can Help You Land Your Trip on the Right Days

-November has a lot packed into a few weeks, between the kites, the cemeteries, and the flower festival.
-If you want help lining your dates up with what’s actually happening, just reach out and tell me what you’re hoping to see.
+November has a lot packed into a few weeks: kites, cemeteries, fiambre, the flower festival, and Garífuna Day.
+If you want help lining your dates up with what is actually happening, just reach out and tell me what you are hoping to see.

 WHERE TO GO